1 Corinthians Chapter 16

 5. Let all things you do be done in ^love.

 6. Now I encourage you brothers.
-You *know the household of Stephanas, that it’s the firstfruit of Achaia,3“Achaia” was a province of Rome which included most of Greece. and they set themselves to the service of the saints.
+You *know the household of Stephanas, that it’s the firstfruit of Achaia,3“Achaia” was a province of Rome which included most of Greece. and they devoted themselves to the service of the saints.

 8. But I rejoice at the coming of Stephanas, and Fortunatus, and Achaicus because these men filled the void you left,